HORRYZONE/BaristaPro/README.md

 ### ii.
 Why and How do you come up with this mobile app.

+   #### Why:
+Global interest in specialty coffee culture gave rise to the concept for BaristaPro.
+There is a definite need for professional and easily available coffee education given the growth of third-wave coffee businesses and home brewing hobbyists.
+Meeting this demand is challenging, though, due to a lack of training alternatives and the disconnect between learners and experts.
+BaristaPro has the ability to revolutionize the way coffee skills are taught and shared around the world by tackling these issues.

+   #### How:
+After studying the problems faced by trainers and coffee lovers, the features were created.
+The necessity for an organized forum where baristas could network and teach was brought to light by their feedback.
+Conversely, learners said that they wanted flexibility, affordability, and access to professional advice.
+The app was designed to close this gap by fusing industry tools, networking, and e-learning into a single, all-inclusive solution.

+The necessity for coffee professionals to build reputation and make money off of their knowledge, as well as trends in related e-learning platforms, led to the inclusion of particular features like certifications and a resource marketplace.
+Selecting a mobile-first platform guarantees ease of use and accessibility, fitting in with the routines of contemporary professionals and learners.

 ## 2. Requirement Analysis (fatin)

 ### i.
 Data Storage for CRUD Operations: